Nassau County SEPTIC Program Logo

 What kind of maintenance is required for these systems?

 IA OWTS systems require inspection and maintenance at least once per year, though most technologies are maintained every 6 months.
 The maintenance typically includes cleaning filters, pumps, and floats, measuring oxygen levels, and ensuring the system controls are optimized for nitrogen removal.
 The service provider will also monitor the solids in the tank and recommend pumping as needed.
-As part of the grant, a three-year maintenance agreement is included in the installation contract.
+As part of the grant, a three-year maintenance agreement is required and is an out of pocket expense for the applicant.
+A number of installers on our pre-approved list are qualified to preform operation and maintenance, but not all.
+If your installer is not qualified to preform operation and maintenance, please contact the Nassau Soil & Water Conservation District for additional resources.
 Maintenance agreements are required for the life of the system and proof must be shown to the County or its designated agent each year.
 Reminders will be automatically emailed to grant recipients each year.
 Typically, maintenance agreements cost about $300 per year.
 Proper maintenance helps ensure that these systems continue to remove nitrogen as designed (the purpose of the grants).
 Failure to provide the County with proof of a maintenance contract may result in the obligation to repay the amount of the grant.

 Questions Regarding S.E.P.T.I.C.
 Grant Program